SPFlow/SPFlow/README.md

     def get_params(self) -> Any:
        ...
 ```
-The feature type can then be registered using `spflow.meta.data.FeatureTypes.register()` to be accessed conveniently through the `spflow.meta.data.FeatureTypes` class, like all other feature types.
+The feature type can then be registered using `spflow.meta.data.FeatureTypes.register()` to be accessed conveniently through the `spflow.meta.data.FeatureTypes` class, along all other feature types.

 —